Dentsply Sirona Announces A Comprehensive Restage Of Its Implant Business

 - The Full Arch Signature Workflow addresses a signature patient case with an edentulous maxilla.

-With a complete ecoystem of digital solutions and products Dentsply Sirona is streamlining implant treatments for practice growth and consistent patient satisfaction.
+With a complete ecosystem of digital solutions and products Dentsply Sirona is streamlining implant treatments for practice growth and consistent patient satisfaction.

 Comfort with new products based on well-known procedures